Bluetooth Dongle for Airplane: Your Guide to Wireless

 Even the best technology can sometimes hit a snag.
 If your Bluetooth dongle for airplane travel isn’t cooperating, here are some common issues and their quick fixes:

-- My headphones aren’t pairing with the dongle.
+• My headphones aren’t pairing with the dongle.
 Ensure both the dongle and your headphones are in pairing mode.
-Sometimes, headphones might try to connect to a previously paired device (like your phone).
-Disconnect them from any other devices first.
+Disconnect headphones from any previously paired devices like your phone.
 Try turning both the dongle and headphones off and on again, then re-enter pairing mode.

 Top Contenders in the Bluetooth Dongle for Airplane Market